Julian Ochorowicz: Life

-In 1877 he elaborated the theory for a monochromatic television, to be constructed as a screen comprising bulbs that would convert transmitted images into groups of light points.
-In 1878 Ochorowicz published an article O możności zbudowania przyrządu do przesyłania obrazów optycznych na dowolną odległość (The possibility of making an instrument for transmitting visual images to distant places) which predicted the basic principle of television.
+In 1877 Ochorowicz elaborated a concept for a monochromatic television, to be constructed as a screen comprising bulbs that would convert transmitted images into groups of light points.
+In 1878 he published an article "O możności zbudowania przyrządu do przesyłania obrazów optycznych na dowolną odległość" ("On the Possibility of Constructing an Instrument for Transmitting Visual Images at a Distance") which predicted the basic principle of television.